Annex 1 of EU GMP provides specific guidance on the manufacture of sterile medicinal product.

 Good Manufacturing Practice (GMP)

-First published in the 1971, the latest iteration is the third revision and is one of the many key annexes of Good Manufacturing Practice (GMP).
+First published in the 1971, the previous iteration was the third revision and is one of the many key annexes of Good Manufacturing Practice (GMP).
 The regulatory bodies, for example in the UK the Medicines and Healthcare products Regulatory Agency (MHRA), issue manufacturing licences to pharmaceutical manufacturers in response to an application for a UK marketing authorisation for a product.

 A licence can only be granted after detailed evidence has been collected to demonstrate compliance to GMP.
 It is worth noting that GMP is the minimum requirement for medicines manufacture and within the UK there are over 700 GMP licenced organisations.
 General information on the process of application and inspection is available on the UK governments website, click here.